Real1tyy/Nexus-Properties/docs-site/docs/configuration.md

 Hide properties with empty, null, or undefined values in tooltips and previews.

-**Enabled**: Only properties with values are shown **Disabled**: All properties are shown, even if empty

 ### Hide Underscore Properties

 **Default**: `true`

-Hide properties that start with an underscore (`_`) in tooltips and previews.

-Useful for hiding internal/system properties like `_ZettelID`.
+Hide properties starting with underscore (`_`) in tooltips and previews.
+Useful for internal/system properties like `_ZettelID`.

 ### Zoom: Hide Frontmatter by Default

 **Default**: `false`

-When entering zoom preview, frontmatter section starts hidden by default.

-You can still toggle frontmatter visibility using the eye icon.
+Start zoom preview with frontmatter section hidden.
+Can still toggle with the eye icon.

 ### Zoom: Hide Content by Default

 **Default**: `false`

-When entering zoom preview, file content starts hidden by default.

-You can still toggle content visibility using the eye icon.
+Start zoom preview with file content hidden.
+Can still toggle with the eye icon.

 ---